So we've reached triple exponential smoothing.

-Next - to correctly calculate the initial trend, we must be able to take the seasonal fluctuations impact into account.
+Next - to correctly calculate the initial trend, we must take the impact of the seasonal fluctuations into account.
 If we only have data for a single season (e.g., year - L = 12), the trend will be difficult to distinguish from the seasonal fluctuations.
 Thus, the method, in terms of the initial coefficient trend calculation, requires minimum 2L of observations.
-With the data for two seasons ( L = 24), it is clear, that it is already possible to identify a trend, comparing the respective season periods (for example, in January last year to January this year).
+With the data for two seasons ( L = 24), it is clear that it is already possible to identify a trend, comparing the respective season periods (for example, in January last year to January this year).

 As we can see, the data of two seasons is used.

-Hence the moral - it is best to use a triple exponential smoothing for the data showing a strong trend and the presence of seasonal fluctuations while it is necessary to have the results of 2L and more observations.
+Hence the moral - it is best to use a triple exponential smoothing for the data showing a strong trend and seasonal fluctuations.
+Simultaneously, it is necessary to have the results of 2L and more observations.

-The calculator below is the quintessence of all three articles - it builds a simple exponential smoothing, double exponential smoothing and a triple exponential smoothing.
-In addition, it builds forecasted values at the specified distance.
+The calculator below is the quintessence of all three articles - it builds a simple exponential smoothing, double exponential smoothing, and triple exponential smoothing.
+Also, it builds forecasted values at the specified distance.

 Set the parameters , , , data frequency L (4 by default - 4 quarters of a year) and forecast range m (also 4).